creamlab/Cream_Code/Implicit Explicit/Implicit Explicit/readMe.md

 - /images : images use during the experiment
 - /stimuli : audio presented to the participant.
 - /results : will contain .csv files of a subject's results
-- /trail\_lists : .csv files containing the trials file for each subject [1](https://github.com/creamlab/...)
+- /trail\_lists : .csv files containing the trial file for each subject [1](https://github.com/creamlab/...)

 ## Inputs